syst3mw0rm/edx-platform/docs/en_us/course_authors/source/running_course/course_grades.rst

 Interpret the Grade Report
 =====================================

 Grade reports provide a snapshot of cumulative course scores, by assignment, of every currently enrolled student.

+You can open ``{course_id}_grade_report_{date}.csv`` files in a spreadsheet application to sort, graph, and compare data.

+.. image:: ../Images/Grade_Report.png
+  :alt: A course grade report, opened in Excel, showing the grades acheived by students on several homework assignments and the midterm

 The CSV file contains one row of data for each student, and columns that provide the following information.

 * Student identifiers, including an internal ``id``, ``email`` address, and ``username``.

 * ``grade``, with the total score a student has currently attained in the course.
 This value is expressed as a decimal: a student with a grade of 0.65 has earned 65% of the credit in the course, and a student with a grade of 1 has earned 100%.

 * Each ``{assignment type} {number}`` defined in your grading configuration, with the score a student attained for that specific assignment.
-For example, column HW 03 shows the scores for the third hoework assignment.
+For example, column HW 03 shows the scores for the third homework assignment.

 * An ``{assignment type} Avg`` with each student's current average score for that assignment type: for example, HW Avg.

-You can open ``{course_id}_grade_report_{date}.csv`` files in a spreadsheet application to sort, graph, and compare data.

-.. image:: ../Images/Grade_Report.png
-  :alt: A course grade report, opened in Excel, showing the grades acheived by students on several homework assignments and the midterm

 .. note:: The grade reports do not include information about individual questions within the assignments, or include student answer distributions.